switchdoclabs/SDL_Pi_DataLogger/README.md

 password: password

 Obviously with these credentials, don't connect port 3306 to the Internet.
-Change them if you aren't sure.DataL
+Change them if you aren't sure.

 Now you can run DataLogger